-Our study aimed to analyze perceptions of OR clinicians and risk managers to the definition of NEs.
-We assume that the characteristics of our participants (profession, years of experience, position and place of work) provide a wide range of systemic perceptions to the definition.
+This study aimed to analyze perceptions of OR clinicians and risk managers regarding the definition of NEs.
+We assumed that the characteristics of the study’s participants (profession, years of experience, position, and place of work) would provide a wide range of systemic perceptions of the definition.

-Studies show that listening to employee voices, is crucial to promote safety and thus should be taken into consideration (Martin, Chew, Dixon-Woods, 2020).
-For example, 345 Scottish general practice team members viewed NE as causing severe harm (or potential to) to a patient, is preventable, can be clearly and precisely defined, can be detected and is not the result of an unlawful act (Wet, O'Donnell and Bowie, 2014).
+Studies show that listening to employee voices is crucial to promote safety and thus should be taken into consideration.24 For example, 345 general-practice team members in Scotland stated that NEs cause (or have the potential to cause) severe harm to a patient, are preventable, can be clearly and precisely defined, can be detected, and are not the result of an unlawful act.25

-Surprisingly, our results show that there is no consensus regarding formal 'Never Events' definition among clinicians participating in the surgery, what suggests that they do not have a shared mental model in this issue.
-While other studies show that the initial perception of a definition is based on its literal meaning (Kumar & Raina, 2017), our results show that clinicians modified the definition based on their role in the surgery and its success (surgeons in performing, anesthesiologists in stabilizing and nurses in coordination and assistance).
-This can be explained by different importance goals of the participating professional groups: surgeons cared about economy, efficiency and quality of care, anesthesiologists cared about employee satisfaction and nurses about satisfaction as well (Hoeper et al, 2017), (Eriksson , 2002) (Booji, 2007).
-Another explanation is that people feel free to choose their choice of action best to their knowledge and practice in the situation of a surgery (Kumar & Raina, 2017).
+Surprisingly, we found no consensus regarding the formal definition of NEs among OR clinicians who participated in this study, which suggests that they do not have a shared mental model regarding NEs.
+Whereas other studies showed that the initial perception of a definition is based on its literal meaning,3 the results of this study showed that clinicians modified the definition based on their role in a surgical procedure and its success (surgeons in performing, anesthesiologists in stabilizing, and nurses in coordination and assistance).
+This may be explained by different importance goals of the participating professional groups: surgeons care about economy, efficiency, and quality of care; anesthesiologists care about employee satisfaction; and nurses care about satisfaction as well.26-28 Another explanation is that people feel free to choose their actions to the best of their knowledge and practice in the situation of surgical procedures.3

-Risk managers modified the formal definition as well, but their perception was directed to potential risks to patient safety adding aspect of potential harm to the definition.
-Their view is explained by their role as patient safety promoters and error preventers (Kooperberg, 2012), (Card, 2016), (Carroll, 2016).
+Risk managers modified the formal definition of NEs, as well, but their perception was directed toward potential risks to patient safety, adding the aspect of potential harm to the definition.
+Their view may be explained by their role as patient safety promoters and error preventers.29-31

 The incidence of NEs was perceived differently by OR clinicians.
-While OR physicians assumed that they are rare, OR nurses thought that they are common.
-A systemic review of Hempel et al (2017) showed that the estimation of incidence for surgical NEs varies and can be influenced by the dynamic work environment in the OR (Goras et al, 2017), (Vowels et al, 2012), (Sexton et al, 2007).
+Whereas OR physicians stated that NEs are rare, OR nurses said they thought NEs are common.
+A systemic review by Hempel et al32 showed that estimates of the incidence of surgical NEs vary and can be influenced by the dynamic work environment in the OR.33-35

-Our results suggest adding an aspect of unpredictability to the definition as a contributing factor to occurrence of NEs.
-In general, NEs are hard to predict since they are rare with wide distribution.
-Also, safety standards were not found to predict their occurrence and is context related to the surgical specialty or hospital (Moppett & Moppett, 2015).
-An Analysis of Fry et al (2010) revealed that patient characteristics and procedural interventions can increase the occurrence of 6 of the 8 post procedural infections that are defined as infectious NEs.
+This study’s results suggest adding an aspect of unpredictability to the definition of NEs as a contributing factor to their occurrence.
+In general, NEs are hard to predict, because they are rare and widely distributed.
+Also, safety standards have not been found to predict the occurrence of NEs and are a concept related to specific surgical specialties or hospitals.36 An analysis by Fry et al37 revealed that patient characteristics and procedural interventions can increase the occurrence of 6 of the 8 post procedural infections that are defined as infectious NEs.